 - Read the T&Cs before you apply

-While some of these buy now, pay later services are an alternative to paying upfront, layby or using a credit card, you should always read the fine print to be aware of the potential risks associated and how your personal information is being handled by these platforms.
+While some Buy Now, Pay Later services are an alternative to paying upfront, layby or using a credit card, you should always read the fine print to be aware of the potential risks associated and how your personal information is being handled by these platforms.

-If you still haven’t checked your credit score, don’t worry, you can sign up for free at Credit Savvy today!
+If you haven’t checked your credit score or reviewed your credit file, don’t worry, you can sign up for free at Credit Savvy today!